Chavannes History, Family Crest & Coats of Arms

 The surname Chavannes was first found in Picardy (French: Picardie) in northern France, where the family held a family seat since ancient times.

-Important Dates for the Chavannes family
+Early History of the Chavannes family

 This web page shows only a small excerpt of our Chavannes research.
 Another 126 words (9 lines of text) covering the years 1789, 1804, and 1864 are included under the topic Early Chavannes History in all our PDF Extended History products and printed products wherever possible.